-Open the command file MyGraph2.m inside of MATLAB by typing the command edit MyGraph2.m at the MATLAB prompt.
+Open the command file MyGraph2.m inside of MATLAB by clicking the file name MyGraph2.m on the left panel inside the MATLAB IDE.
+Essentially you need to open the MyGraph2.m file for editing with MATLAB.
 Edit the title command so that it inserts your name where it says YOUR NAME HERE.
 Save your work and close the editor.
 Run the command file MyGraph2.m inside of MATLAB by typing the command MyGraph2 at the MATLAB prompt and it will execute the script for you.
-Have the TA or instructor verify that this graph is correct.
+The shape of the graph should look very similar, or identical to what is shown in Figure 4 at the end of the lab description.

 When the graph is nicely formatted on screen within MATLAB's plotting window, select File | Export Setup ... from the plot window.
 In the dialog window that comes after the exporting command, click on the Export button.
 In the next dialog select Portable Document Format as the file format and name the file graph.pdf.
-Finally, click on the Savebutton.
+Click on the Save button.
+After the graph is saved as a PDF file, click Ok to leave the dialog box.

-To view the resulting PDF file, open a shell window and type atril graph.pdf &.
+To view the resulting PDF file, open a Linux shell window and type atril graph.pdf &.